Concordium/concordium-rust-smart-contracts/CTS1.rst

 Decisions and rationale
 =======================

-In this section we point out some of the differences from other popular token standards found on other blockchains, and try to reason why this was decided.
+In this section we point out some of the differences from other popular token standards found on other blockchains, and provide reasons for deviating from them in CTS1.

 Token ID bytes instead an integer
 ---------------------------------

 Token standards such as ERC721 and ERC1155 both uses an 256 bit unsigned integer (32 bytes) for the token ID, to support using something like a SHA256 hash for the token ID.
 But in the case where the token ID have no significance other than a simple identifier, smaller sized token IDs can reduce energy costs.
-Which is why we chose to let the first byte indicate the size of the token ID, meaning a token ID can vary between 1 byte and 256 bytes, resulting in more than 10^614 possible token IDs.
+This is why we chose to let the first byte indicate the size of the token ID, meaning a token ID can vary between 1 byte and 256 bytes, resulting in more than 10^614 possible token IDs.

 Only batched transfers
 ----------------------

-The specification only have a ``transfer`` smart contract function which takes list of transfer and no function for a single transfer.
+The specification only has a ``transfer`` smart contract function which takes list of transfer and no function for a single transfer.
 This will result in lower energy cost compared to multiple contract calls and only introduce a small overhead for single transfers.
 The reason for not also including a single transfer function, is to have smaller smart contract modules, which in turn leads to saving cost on every function call.